egberts/egberts.github.io-src/content/articles/netfilter-port-knocking.md

 * network interface (netdev) device monitoring
 * multiple BSD sockets

-Promiscuous network interface is an interface that will receive any and ALL network packets from its netdev interface (whether it matches its own IP address ornot).
+Promiscuous network interface is an interface that will receive any and ALL network packets from its netdev interface (whether it matches its own IP address or not).

 It leverages PCAP `libpcap` library for examination of network packets that comes in on the selected network interface (netdev) device.
 This one takes the most CPU overhead of any design approaches.